-Despite Grameenphone disagreeing with the audit demand as a basis for the audit claim, Grameenphone has consistently tried to engage the authorities to find a transparent process towards an amicable solution based on the merits of the audit findings.
+Despite Grameenphone disagreeing with the Audit Demand as a basis for the audit claim, Grameenphone has consistently tried to engage with the authorities to find a transparent process towards an amicable solution based on the merits of the audit findings.
 Although in 2019 BTRC declined to refer the matter to arbitration and in October 2019, BTRC did not follow up on pursuing the constructive path towards a solution initiated in the 18 September 2019 meeting, Grameenphone will continue engagement for a transparent amicable solution based on merit while continuing to represent in the legal proceedings.

-Grameenphone has performed a detailed assessment of the BTRC and NBR demands and obtained legal advice for each of the various matters/demands.
-Overall, the BTRC Audit Demand is comprised of claims against 26 line items of which 22 line items are related to BTRC payments (BDT 22,997,025,359 as principal amount and BDT 61,943,079,371 as interest amount) and are fully unjustified from Grameenphone's position; and no provision has been recorded based on the Audit Demand dated 02 April 2019 as such.
+Grameenphone has performed a detailed assessment of the BTRC and NBR demands and obtained legal advice for each of the various matters/demands and assessed as unjustified from Grameenphone's position.
+Overall, the BTRC Audit Demand is comprised of claims against 26 line items of which 22 line items are related to BTRC payments (BDT 22,997,025,359 as principal amount and BDT 61,943,079,371 as interest amount).
+Out of the said 22 line items, necessary provision has been made following relevant International Financial Reporting Standards (IFRSs) based on the verbal judgement of Hon'ble AD as disclosed in Note 45(c).